Roast Mediterranean Vegetable Sandwich with Melting Cheddar and Irish Mozzarella

 Prof. Patrick Wall is both a vet and a medical doctor and is Professor of Public Health in University College Dublin, and a member of the UCD Institute for Food and Health.
 His research areas include food safety, nutrition and managing lifestyle related disease through behavioural change.
 As a doctor he is a specialist in Communicable Diseases and was the head of the Foodborne Diseases Division of the UK CDC.

 He was the first Chief Executive of the Food Safety Authority of Ireland (FSAI) and contributed to the setting up of this science-based consumer protection agency created in response to the BSE crisis.
-He was a founder member of the management board, and the second Chairperson, of the European Food Safety Authority (EFSA) based in Parma in Italy.
-He was on the oversight committee for food safety at the Beijing Olympic Games and is a member of the international scientific advisory committee of the Chinese National Agency for Food Safety and Risk Assessment.
+He is a member of the international scientific advisory committee of the Chinese National Agency for Food Safety and Risk Assessment.
 He is also on the Scientific Advisory Committee for the Saudi Food and Drug Authority.

 He is chairperson of Independent Milk Laboratories, a joint venture between Progressive Genetics and the UK National Milk Records Group (NMR).
-He is on the board of management of Agri Aware and, since the onset of the pandemic, he has been a director of a HSE Covid Control Centre located on the UCD campus.
+He is on the board of management of Agri Aware.

 Milk Quality Research, Teagasc